The dark heart of dressage: What really goes on behind the stable doors?

 “The reality was worse than I anticipated.”

-This week, just three days before the Olympics was due to start, three-time gold medallist Charlotte Dujardin was ceremoniously banned from competing after a video of her abusing a horse surfaced.
+This week, just three days before the Olympics were due to start, three-time gold medallist Charlotte Dujardin was ceremoniously banned from competing after a video surfaced of her abusing a horse.
 In the footage, Dujardin, the British darling of dressage, who was hoping to become Britain’s most decorated female athlete at Paris 2024, was seen “whipping the horse 24 times like a circus elephant”.

 She was provisionally suspended for six months by the International Federation for Equestrian Sports (FEI), but Dujardin’s career will likely never recover.
 She called her actions in the video “an error of judgement during a coaching session” in a statement issued shortly after it was made public.
 Her boyfriend, Dean Wyatt Golding, appearing outside their home during the media storm that followed, said the allegations were “out of the blue”.